LpCodes/Virus-Scanner/README.md

 ## Contributing

 If you find a bug or have a feature request, please open an issue on GitHub.
+Also Assist In Improving the script .

 ## License